Merri/settlers2/src/pages/2011/07/quality-map-previews/index.md

 ---
-title: "Quality map previews"
+title: 'Quality map previews'
-publishDate: "2011-07-27"
+description: A look into results of generating map thumbnails with higher detail level than the original The Settlers II did.
+pubDate: 2011-07-27
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
 ---

 **The Roman Campaign maps.**